Party for the Animals: Electoral breakthrough

 The electoral breakthrough for the PvdD occurred at the 2004 European elections.
 The party won 3.22% of the votes (153.432 votes), not enough to win a seat, but a sharp improvement compared to their 2003 result.
-In 2006 the party won their first seats in the Tweede Kamer, with Marianne Thieme and Esther Ouwehand being elected to parliament.
-The party gained a lot of attention due to a number of prominent lijstduwers, such as Paul Cliteur, Maarten 't Hart, Kees van Kooten, Rudy Kousbroek, Georgina Verbaan and Jan Wolkers.
+In 2006 the party won their first seats in the Tweede Kamer, with Thieme and Esther Ouwehand being elected to parliament.
+The party gained a lot of attention due to a number of prominent lijstduwers, such as Paul Cliteur, Maarten 't Hart, Kees van Kooten, Rudy Kousbroek, Georgina Verbaan, and Jan Wolkers.

-The Party won nine seats in eight provinces in the 2007 Dutch provincial elections, securing one seat in the Eerste Kamer.
-In 2010, the party won representation on the local councils of Amsterdam, Rotterdam, Utrecht, Arnhem, Gouda, Vlagtwedde and Pijnacker-Nootdorp; this meant that the PvdD secured representation on every level of government in the Netherlands.
+The Party won nine seats in eight provinces in the 2007 provincial elections, securing one seat in the Senate.
+In 2010, the party won representation on the local councils of Amsterdam, Rotterdam, Utrecht, Arnhem, Gouda, Vlagtwedde, and Pijnacker-Nootdorp; this meant that the PvdD secured representation on every level of government in the Netherlands.

-In consequent elections, the electoral support for the PvdD remained relatively stable, winning two seats in the Tweede Kamer in 2010 and 2012.
-In 2014, the party won representation to the European parliament and joined the European United Left-Nordic Green Left parliamentary group.
+In consequent elections, the electoral support for the PvdD remained relatively stable, winning two seats in the House of Representatives in 2010 and 2012.
+In 2014, the party won representation to the European parliament and joined the European United Left–Nordic Green Left parliamentary group.

 In 2017, the party gained its best result to date, winning five seats in the Tweede Kamer.
-On 16 July 2019 Femke Merel van Kooten split from the PvdD caucus and continued as an independent member of parliament.
-The reason for the split was that Van Kooten criticized the narrow political focus of the party, which in her opinion focused too much on ecology and animal rights.
+On 16 July 2019 Femke Merel van Kooten split from the PvdD parliamentary group and continued as an independent member of parliament.
+The reason for the split was that Van Kooten criticised the narrow political focus of the party, which in her opinion focused too much on ecology and animal rights.

 Ouwehand leadership

-On 8 October 2019, founder and longtime leader Marianne Thieme retired from the leadership and the Tweede Kamer.
-Esther Ouwehand succeeded Thieme as parliamentary leader, and Eva van Esch replaced her as a member of parliament.
+On 8 October 2019, founder and longtime leader Thieme retired from the leadership and the Tweede Kamer.
+Ouwehand succeeded Thieme as parliamentary leader, and Eva van Esch replaced her as a member of parliament.
 She was previously a city council woman in Utrecht.
+In 2023, a power struggle emerged between Ouwehand and the party board, which resulted in the party board resigning.

+Teunissen Leadership

+On 5 June 2026, Ouwehand stepped down as leader to focus on two bills, an anti-factory farm bill and a bill for reducing animal suffering during slaughter.
+Ouwehand handed the leadership over to Christine Teunissen.